apache/cordova-docs/docs/en/edge/cordova/connection/connection.md

 Connection
 ==========

-> The `connection` object gives access to the device's cellular and wifi connection information.
+> The `connection` object, exposed via `navigator.connection`,  provides information about the device's cellular and wifi connection.

-This object is exposed as `navigator.connection`.

 Properties
 ----------